Mhamad-Raad/final-capstone-backend/README.md

 _**Authenticate users:**_

-- _Create an account by providing a valid name, e-mail, and password with password confirmation.
-You will automatically be logged in._
+- _Create an account by providing a valid name, e-mail, and password with password confirmation._
 - _Once your account is created, you'll be automatically logged in and can access all of the app's features._

 _**Trips**:_